 How often have you considered that what you eat straight after riding is as important as what you eat before and during exertion?
-Most often a tasty pastry from the nearest bakery will do, or anything at all really, as long as you can choke it down in one bite.
-Next time make it baked beans on toast or a chicken pie.
+Most often a tasty pastry from the nearest bakery will do, or anything at all, really, as long as you can choke it down in one bite.
+Next time make it scrambled eggs on toast or a chicken pie.
 Here’s why.

 All too often cyclists think their performance depends on the amount of carbohydrates they consume.
-While they are essential before and during exercise, numerous studies are now suggesting the importance that protein plays too.
+While they are essential before and during exercise, numerous studies also suggest the importance that protein plays, too.

 Carbs might be the best riding fuel, but skimp on protein when the ride is over and you’ll suffer fatigue, muscle soreness and slower recovery.

 Prolonged and intense endurance training like cycling increases your protein requirements for two reasons.
 First, you need more to compensate for the increased breakdown of protein during training.
 When muscle glycogen stores become low (around 60-90 minutes of endurance training) certain amino acids known as branched chain amino acids which make up a substantial proportion of muscle protein (see box below) can be used for energy.